D-Transport/library/README.md

 # library
-Javascript library to interact with the D-Transport smart contract
+Java library to interact with the D-Transport smart contract with the terminal